OwenHempel/SuperPAC/docs/DocStandards.rst

 Which makes:

 Args:
-	Row (list): Rule, read from the sql database
+  Time (list): Rule, read from the sql database
 Returns:
-	Bool: noOverlap
+  Temp: noOverlap

 Returns true if one of the rule limits falls between the limits of another rule OR if the rules have the same limits